Login

 A prominent and versatile figure in contemporary music, Roger Smalley was born near Manchester, England in 1943.
 He studied piano with Antony Hopkins and composition with Peter Racine Fricker and John White at the Royal College of Music, London.
 He also took private composition lessons with Alexander Goehr and furthered his studies with Karlheinz Stockhausen on the Cologne Course for New Music.

-Roger Smalley continues to perform a wide variety of solo and chamber music and also conducts.
 In 1989, he became the first Artistic Director and conductor of the West Australian Symphony Orchestra's 20th Century Ensemble, continuing until 2000.
+He was also often involved with the Perth-based Tura New Music's programs, performing, conducting and in an advisory capacity.
 His recordings as pianist and conductor have been released, among others, on the ABC Classics and Tall Poppies labels.

 Teacher/Influence on